affo/t-spoon/voltdb/README.md

 ## Cluster deploy

-Send to your nodes:
+Send to every slave node in the cluster:

  - voltdb-home
  - voltrc
  - deploy_conf.template.xml
  - voltdb_deploy.sh

-In this README, I assume that every file is in a folder named `voltdb` and that every node in the cluster can reach the leader node.
-The leader's IP is `leader` and is available to every node and in `/etc/hosts`:
+In this README, I assume that every slave gathers files in a folder named `voltdb` and it can reach the leader node.
+The leader's IP is `leader` and is available to every node.
+For example, in `/etc/hosts`:

 ```
 # /etc/hosts content: